07 Mar How To Replace Your Existing Website With a New Website

 - Implementing 301 redirects from old URLs to new pages

-Following these steps ensures a smooth website migration without damaging your search visibility.
-A properly planned website migration strategy helps preserve SEO rankings while improving site performance and user experience.
+A properly planned website migration strategy helps preserve SEO rankings while improving site performance, user experience, and conversion.

-A well-planned website migration strategy protects your SEO rankings, preserves existing traffic, and ensures your new website launches successfully without losing search visibility.
+A well-planned website migration strategy protects your SEO rankings, preserves existing traffic, and helps ensure your new website launches without damaging the search visibility your current site has already earned.

 Website migrations often impact search rankings, which is why businesses should understand how search visibility works.
 If you’re unfamiliar with paid and organic search strategies, read our guide on PPC vs SEM and how they affect website traffic.